FaithKinya/Medical-Insuarance-Model/README.md

 # Features
 - Predicts medical insurance costs based on input features.
-- Uses machine learning techniques such as linear regression, decision trees, or deep learning models.
+- Uses machine learning techniques such as linear regression.
 - Handles missing data and performs feature scaling for better performance.
 - Evaluates model accuracy using regression metrics such as RMSE and R^2 score.